ozturkberkay/Zemberek-Python-Examples/README.md

     pip install JPype1
     ```

- 2. Download all the data and the latest distribution of Zemberek from [the official Zemberek Drive folder](https://drive.google.com/drive/folders/0B9TrB39LQKZWSjNKdVcwWUxxUm8?usp=sharing) and put the files in the corresponding folders:
+ 2. Download all the data and the **version 0.16** distribution of Zemberek from [the official Zemberek Drive folder](https://drive.google.com/drive/folders/0B9TrB39LQKZWSjNKdVcwWUxxUm8?usp=sharing) and put the files in the corresponding folders:

         .
         +-- bin